shouryasen/shouryasen.github.io/_pages/working_papers.md

 nav_order: 3
 ---

 My dissertation launches two different broader research agendas.
-The first focuses on the effects of mobilization in revolutionary conflicts.
+The first focuses on the effects of mobilization in revolutionary conflicts for long-run post-revolutionary inequalities, networks, and identities.
+I theorize and test for "bottom-up" processes of state formation rooted in mobilization and within-family intergenerational transfers of benefits and networks.

 [The Pull of the Center: Inequality and Autocratic Nation Building as Legacies of Revolution in Upland Laos](/assets/pdf/TPOC_final.pdf)